-Very similar once again, the center of operation involves a backlit LCD window and several different buttons: Menu, and two arrow keys with which things like the time, auto-off, brew size and programming the maker to come on and go off can be set easily.
+Very similar once again, the center of operation involves a backlit LCD window and several different buttons: A menu and two arrow keys with which things like the time, auto-off, brew size, and programming the maker to come on and go off can be set easily.

-There are three function buttons below these: respectively: Brew, Hot Water and Rinse.
-The latter two are great for those occasions when you want to make other beverages like hot cocoa as the “Rinse” function gets rid of the chocolate-y residue so it won’t affect the next coffee, and the Hot Water, great for preparing food-based items like instant soup.
+There are three function buttons below these: Brew, Hot Water, and Rinse.
+The latter two are great for those occasions when you want to make other beverages like hot cocoa as the “Rinse” function removes the chocolate residue so it won’t affect the next coffee.
+The Hot Water is great for preparing food-based items like instant soup.

-By default, the brewer goes to 8oz straight away, but you do have the option to program it for the desired other sizes.
-The max temperature that the Cuisinart SS-10 will reach is 192 degrees F. By default, the SS-10 is set to “xhot” but if you prefer a little drop off for other beverages you can adjust the temp down slightly as desired using the Menu button as with the other settings.
+By default, the brewer goes to 8oz straight away, but you can program it for the desired other sizes.
+The max temperature that the Cuisinart SS-10 will reach is 192 degrees F. By default, the SS-10 is set to “hot,” but if you prefer a little drop-off for other beverages, you can adjust the temp down slightly as desired using the Menu button as with the other settings.

-There is a power switch which is a little tricky to spot– it is located below the reusable cup hideaway compartment on the right.
-Besides the obvious reason you can also hit the power switch to halt brew cycles (or just hitting the Brew button will do this too)
+A power switch is a little tricky to spot– it is located below the reusable cup hideaway compartment on the right.
+Besides the obvious reason, you can also hit the power switch to halt brew cycles (or just hitting the Brew button will do this too)

-My impression (and others’ as well) of the arrow buttons is they are a little quirky in the way their function is arranged.
-For instance, if you want to adjust the temperature, the “up” arrow will bump up the temp and the “down” arrow will decrease it.
-For setting the clock, the “up” arrow indicates moving by hours, the “down” arrow minutes.
-Same thing goes for the brew size settings.
+My impression (and others as well) of the arrow buttons is that they are a little quirky in how their function is arranged.
+For instance, if you want to adjust the temperature, the “up” arrow will bump up the temp, and the “down” arrow will decrease it.
+For setting the clock, the “up” arrow indicates moving by hours, and the “down” arrow indicates minutes.
+The same thing goes for the brew size settings.

-The “up” arrow will increase it and the “down” arrow decrease -that makes sense – but why are they arranged from larger/greater to smaller/less?
-Most brewers just do like most appliances : smaller to larger.
-This may not be a deal-breaker but it could take some getting used to.
+The “up” arrow will increase it, and the “down” arrow will decrease -that makes sense – but why are they arranged from larger/greater to smaller/less?
+Most brewers do like most appliances: smaller to larger.
+This may not be a deal-breaker, but it could take some getting used to.

-You can pull out the reservoir easily for filling and refilling, or simply remove the lid which also comes off; the reservoir lid is not hinged.
+You can pull out the reservoir easily for filling and refilling or remove the lid, which also comes off; the reservoir lid is not hinged.
 There is a minimum fill line and max in addition.

 Drip Tray and Plate

 The removable drip tray has a metal plate on top.
-There’s a round hole in the center which makes it easy to remove if you need to empty any overflow.
-When both are removed there is a base on the coffee maker revealed with which you can set larger or taller travel cups.
-Both the drip tray and the metal grate are top rack dishwasher safe.
+A round hole in the center makes it easy to remove if you need to empty any overflow.
+When both are removed, there is a base on the coffee maker revealed with which you can set larger or taller travel cups.
+Both the drip tray and the metal grate are top-rack dishwasher safe.

-I’m pleased to report that you will have the freedom to use all your favorite Kcup brands and flavors – Yay!
+The reusable cup stows away in the side compartment and is top-rack dishwasher safe.
+I’m pleased to report that you will be free to use all your favorite Kcup brands and flavors – Yay!
 Just be mindful of how you handle them in the chamber 🙂

 - Auto-shutoff that can be changed